 MSICD.CABis digitally signed using an X.509 certificate issued by WEB.DE TrustCenter E-Mail Certification Authority.

 Download and install the CA and root X.509 certificates of WEB.DE to validate and verify the digital signature.

 -----BEGIN RSA PUBLIC KEY----- MIGJAoGBAJAyHz5WlYd3Z8fWzE1gcHSM99HuZo5ydm70rL0jP2RusV9wCOJfPp/+ injLW/nqwR9ewtY0fZYQYvLFtOptQe8jNDgfNdeAEcBPSBx/AtMwjOgKLuQi0bhS P53lQyhxRsPdmqizPxzLKY5NAMvuVkKB0jKMSf2dzOJ7Ln1d9CX7AgMBAAE= -----END RSA PUBLIC KEY-----

-Note: the digital signature remains valid past the certificates expiration date due to its counter signature alias timestamp!
+Note: due to its counter signature alias timestamp the digital signature remains valid past the X.509 certificates expiration date!

 Use the X.509 certificate to send S/MIME encrypted mail.

 even weirder formats too) in email, I prefer to receive plain text.

 I also expect to see a full (real) name as sender, not a nickname!

 Emails in weird formats and without a proper sender name are likely to be discarded.

 I abhor top posts and expect inline quotes in replies.